Table of Contents

 What is fibromyalgia?

-Fibromyalgia (say: fi-bro-my-al-gee-uh) is a syndrome (a set of symptoms) that causes pain on both sides of your body, as well as the upper half and lower half of your body.
-Areas called "tender points" may be especially painful when pressure is put on them.
-Common tender points are the back of the head, the elbows, the shoulders, the knees, the hip joints and around the neck.
+Fibromyalgia is a syndrome (a set of symptoms) that causes muscle pain and general fatigue (feeling tired).
+People who have fibromyalgia often experience chronic pain (pain that lasts a long time).
+Areas called “tender points” may be especially painful when pressure is put on them.
+Common tender points are the back of the head, the elbows, the shoulders, the knees, the hip joints, and around the neck.

-Fibromyalgia affects about 6 million people in the United States.
-It is most common among people between 35 and 60 years of age.
+Fibromyalgia is most common among people between 35 and 60 years of age.
 Women are more likely than men to have fibromyalgia.
-This syndrome might be hereditary (which means it runs in families).
-You may have family members with similar symptoms.

 Fibromyalgia is a condition that is often misunderstood.
 But your symptoms aren’t “all in your head.”
 Scientific research has shown that fibromyalgia is a real syndrome that causes real pain.
 Don’t let anyone discourage you from getting a diagnosis and treatment for your symptoms.